home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 ### Notifications

 The **BMW Connected Drive** integration offers a notification action.
 Using this action you can send Points of Interest (POI) to your vehicle.
-In your vehicle you can select this POI and the navigation will automatically start using the POI as a destination.
+In your vehicle, you can select this POI, and the navigation will automatically start using the POI as a destination.
 The name of the action is `notify.bmw_connected_drive_<your_vehicle>`.

 ### Send a Point of Interest to your vehicle